Treating SIBO Naturally

 Low-FODMAP Diet

 A low-FODMAP diet is a short-term elimination diet designed for individuals with digestive conditions like SIBO.
 The premise of a low-FODMAP diet is to temporarily eliminate foods high in FODMAPs that may worsen your GI symptoms.
 Common foods high in FODMAPs include wheat, dairy (lactose), garlic, onions, and more.
 The low-FODMAP diet can provide fast relief from digestive symptoms, so we often start with this intervention while implementing other methods to treat SIBO from the root cause.
-You can purchase our low-FODMAP food plan here.
+It is important to work with a trained expert when implementing this diet, as staying on the low-FODMAP diet long-term can actually cause more harm than good.
+We use it to reduce painful symptoms while getting to the root cause.

 Remove Bacterial Overgrowth